GrahameGW/grahamegw.github.io/_posts/2020-10-25-building-a-free-website-epilogue.markdown

 There's a second point here that the additional costs of RDS also masks.
 AWS does pricing on "compute hours," which is calculated as:

-<blockquote class="wp-block-quote"># of instances × # hours running</blockquote>
+<blockquote class="wp-block-quote"><span name="pay-double"># of instances × # hours running</span></blockquote>

-What this means is that if you run two instances, <span name="pay-double">you pay double</span> what you would pay for a single instance.
+What this means is that if you run two instances, you pay double what you would pay for a single instance.
 Obvious in hindsight, but surprisingly easy to overlook if you're not paying attention.

 <aside name="pay-double">It's slightly more complicated than this, as AWS uses a system of "credits" to actually calculate how many hours a given machine uses; larger and more powerful machines count as running several instances simultaneously</aside>